axolotlisda/devise-tutorial-beginner/README.md

 1. Add Devise Gem
 # Open up your Gemfile which can be seen on RootDirectory-of-your-rails-app/Gemfile and add this line:
 gem 'devise'
-Then run;

-bundle install
+Then run this code on the rails console: bundle install

 2. Set up devise in your app

-# Run the following command in the terminal
+# Run the following command in the terminal:
 rails g devise:install

 3. Configure Devise
 # Ensure you have defined default url options in your environments files.
 Open up config/environments/development.rb and add this line: